rancher/fleet-docs/docs/ref-status-fields.md

 ## Resources List

-The resources lists contain the deployed resources, categorized under `Bundles` and `GitRepos`.
+The resources lists contain the resources deployed to target clusters, categorized under `GitRepos` and `HelmOps`.

-### Bundles

-The deployed resources within bundles can be found in `status.ResourceKey`.
-This key represents the actual resources deployed via `bundleDeployments`.

 ### GitRepos

-Similar to bundles, the deployed resources in `GitRepos` are listed in `status.Resources`.
-This list is also derived from `bundleDeployments`.
+The deployed resources are listed in `GitRepos` in `status.Resources`.
+This list is derived from `bundleDeployments`.

+### HelmOps

+Similarly to what happens for `GitRepos`, the deployed resources are listed in `HelmOps` in `status.Resources`.
+This list is derived from `bundleDeployments`.

 ## Resource Counts